shuffle-project/melvin-asr/docs/research/streaming_architecture.md

 ## Context Recognition

 The main issue of live-streaming transcripts is the requirement to cut the audio stream to smaller audio chunks in order to guarantee a low latency for the user.
 This is caused by the whisper model which does allow transcription of one file at a time, not an incoming stream with split up context.
 When cutting at the wrong place, its hard for the whisper model to transcribe a logical text because there may be missing context.
+This causes a high WER (Word Error Rate) between two finals.

 ### Detect Punctuation